txt/plm18/doc/translate.md

 - Target= JavaScript: e.g. ClojureScript, CoffeeScript
       - CoffeeScript is just JavaScript, plus 2000 lines of a grammar

+Some problems with tool support in transpilation

+- Code at the level of sourceCode1
+- Bugs are reported at level of sourceCode2
+- Can get confusing (its the reason I left Coffeescript)

 ## Not-Popular Alternatives

 In theory,the following ould be used a lot.